Compute Infrastructure for ML Workloads

 NCCL_DEBUG=INFO NCCL_DEBUG_SUBSYS=ALL torchrun --nproc-per-node=8 train.py

-The classic silent failure at this layer: NCCL ends up using TCP/IP between two NVLink-connected GPUs because of a kernel module misconfig, missing IPC permission, or a misdirected NCCL_* env var.
+The classic silent failure at this layer: NCCL ends up using TCP/IP between two NVLink-connected GPUs because of a kernel module misconfig, missing IPC (Inter-Process Communication: GPU peer-to-peer access where one process’s GPU can directly read another process’s GPU memory) permission, or a misdirected NCCL_* env var.
 Training “works” — gradients flow, loss decreases — but throughput drops 10×.
 Fix: turn on NCCL_DEBUG=INFO, read the chosen transport, chase the discrepancy.

 6. The allocator layer

 §4 gave us cudaMalloc.
 No production framework calls it directly — two reasons.
-It’s slow (synchronous with the device, hundreds of microseconds per call, forever in a loop allocating thousands of tensors per step), and naive use fragments VRAM badly because the driver’s device-side allocator wasn’t designed for high-churn workloads.
+It’s slow (synchronous with the device: the CPU must wait for the GPU to acknowledge the allocation before continuing, hundreds of microseconds per call, forever in a loop allocating thousands of tensors per step), and naive use fragments VRAM badly because the driver’s device-side allocator wasn’t designed for high-churn workloads.

 Every framework converges on the same fix: a userspace caching allocator between the framework and cudaMalloc.
 PyTorch’s is the canonical one, and it shows up in every OOM message you’ll see.